cjneely10/EukMetaSanity/INSTALLATION.md

 cd EukMetaSanity
 ```

-Ensure you have `conda`&ge;4.9.2 installed, that you have conda activated, and that you are in your `(base)` conda environment.
+Ensure that you have `conda`&ge;4.9.2 installed, that you have conda activated, and that you are in your `(base)` conda environment.

 A typical installation can be run using: